 The bidding process

-The keyword selection and bidding process is central to AdWords, and advertisers can be confident that this is remaining the same.
+The keyword selection and bidding process are central to AdWords, and advertisers can be confident that this is remaining the same.
 You don’t need to change anything about how you approach the basics of the platform, and your existing bids and ads will still perform as they do now.

 Of course, necessary bids will fluctuate as they always have based on the popularity of a keyword, and this is especially true within particularly competitive industries.
 For example, 78% of Google searches relate to legal matters, which means that bids will be exponentially higher for terms like “attorney.”